 - 11.5 A full review of the existing fees and charges was carried out as part of the budget build process for 2024/25.
 As detailed above this strategy is recommending an inflationary increase as a minimum in line with the increase in costs that the council is experiencing. - 11.6 The increase in planning fees included in the government's planning reform proposals in May 2022 were originally due to be implemented from October 2023.
-This has been slightly delayed and is now proposed for December 2023.
-The proposals are intended to increase major and minor application fees by 35% and 25% respectively. - 11.7 During 2023/24 the council produced a Parking Policy which is currently out to public consultation following Community Committee on 31 October.
+This was delayed and was eventually implemented in December 2023.
+The changes increased major and minor application fees by 35% and 25% respectively. - 11.7 During 2023/24 the council produced a Parking Policy.
+This has been out to public consultation, and a final decision will be taken by the Community Committee on 6 March 2024.
 The Policy aims to address the principles under which the parking service will operate with fees and charges continuing to be reviewed annually as part of the budget setting process.
 Proposed changes to car parking fees include reviewing the evening charging policy and a 10p increase in the hourly rates. - 11.8 Proposals for higher increases to some fees and charges have been included where the underlying cost to the council has significantly increased; where previous charges have been below the statutory maximum charge and where market conditions indicate a higher charge.
-The proposed fees and charges for 2024/25 can be found within Appendix 4.
+The proposed fees and charges for 2024/25 can be found within Appendix X.